ModDota/moddota.github.io/_articles/scripting/Typescript/tooltip-generator.md

 Every tooltip can have different values based on the client's language, which is why we have many `addon_<language>.txt` files, one for each language.
 Different mods have different language supports, based on the primary language of the mode and additional translations.
 This has introduced the need for language control.

-On the top of the .TS file, there is an enum for `Language`.
+On the top of the .TS file, you can see an import for `Language`.
 This enum controls which languages are enabled; each enabled language will produce its `addon_<language>.txt` file.
 By default, the English, Russian and Standard Chinese languages are enabled.
 In addition, the `None` "language" is also enabled - it is only used for compilation, and should not be disabled or used.

-In order to enable or disable a language, navigate to `/node_modules/@shushishtok/tooltip_generator/` and open `localizationInterfaces.ts`.
-At the top of the file you should see the `export enum Language`, which has a list of languages.
+In order to enable or disable a language, navigate to `/game/resource/languages.ts`.
+Inside it, you should see `export enum Language`, which has a list of languages.
 Simply comment or uncomment a language to disable or enable it.
-This needs to be compiled for the changes to take effects, so open `cmd` in the `/node_modules/@shushishtok/tooltip_generator/` folder and run the `npx tsc localizationInterfaces.ts` command.
-Restart your terminal `npm run dev` and you should see the added/removed languages in the output.
+This needs to be compiled and refreshed for the changes to take effects, so restart your terminal with `npm run dev` and you should see the added/removed languages in the output.

 ### Language Override Example